favoritemedium/chess-timer/README.md

 All times are in floating-point seconds.

-Requires Python ≥ 3.3 because it uses time.monotonic().TODO: Write a project description
+Requires Python ≥ 3.3 because it uses time.monotonic().

 ## Installation